Sending Emails in PHP with PHPMailer — SitePoint

 Sending Emails in PHP with PHPMailer

-Manage your PHP libraries with Composer.
-Watch our screencastPHP Dependencies Made Easy with Composer to learn how.
+PHPMailer is perhaps the most popular open-source PHP library to send emails with.
+It was first released way back in 2001, and since then it has become a PHP developer’s favorite way of sending emails programmatically, aside from a few other fan favorites like Swiftmailer.

-PHPMailer is one of the most popular open source PHP libraries to send emails with.
-It was first released way back in 2001 and since then it has become a PHP developer’s favorite way of sending emails programmatically, aside from a few other fan favorites like Swiftmailer.
+In this article, we’ll talk about why you should use PHPMailer instead of PHP’s

-In this article we’ll talk about why you should use PHPMailer instead of PHP’s
+mail() function, and we’ll show some code samples on how to use this library.

-mail() function and we’ll show some code samples on how to use this library.
+This popular article was updated in 2020 to offer the most up-to-date instructions for working with PHPMailer.

-Is it an alternative to PHP’s
+Is It an Alternative to PHP’s

-mail() function?
+mail() Function?

 In most cases, it’s an alternative to PHP’s